 The subtropical environment, with its ideal temperatures and abundance of defenseless prey, helped their population explode.
 Today, the consequences are being felt.

 By some estimates, their numbers may now exceed 150,000.
 The huge reptiles, which can grow to lengths of 23 feet (7 meters), and which weigh in at 250 pounds (113.4 kilograms), have eaten their way through much of the native wildlife, including raccoons, foxes, marsh rabbits, and birds.

 Read more: Can The Everglades Be Saved?

-"We have recorded a 99 percent reduction of fur-bearing animals," says Michael Kirkland, Invasive Animal Biologist at South Florida Water Management District (SFWMD).
+"We have recorded a 99% reduction of fur-bearing animals," says Michael Kirkland, a biologist specializing in invasive animals at South Florida Water Management District (SFWMD).
 "They are now preying on wading birds and even the occasional alligator."